SolanaMemeDev/Solana_volume_bot/README.md

     After setting up your bot's name and username, BotFather will provide you with a unique token.
 This token is crucial for communicating with the Telegram Bot API.

     Example Response from BotFather:
+     ```sh
         Done!
 Congratulations on your new bot.
 You will find it at t.me/YourBotUsername.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
 By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
 Just make sure the bot is fully operational before you do this.

         Use this token to access the HTTP API:
         123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11
         Keep this token secret!
 Do not share it or expose it in your code repository.
+    ```

 4. **Adjust the settings** (optional):
     You can adjust the buy amount, fees, slippage, number of cycles, max simultaneous buys/sells, and intervals between actions directly in the `index.js` file.